AckerlyXu/heima/articles/hdinsight/hdinsight-hbase-phoenix-squirrel.md

-<properties
+---
-    pageTitle="Use Apache Phoenix and SQuirreL with Windows-based Azure HDInsight | Azure" description="Learn how to use Apache Phoenix in HDInsight, and how to install and configure SQuirreL on your workstation to connect to an HBase cluster in HDInsight." services="hdinsight"
+title: Use Apache Phoenix and SQuirreL with Windows-based Azure HDInsight | Azure
+description: Learn how to use Apache Phoenix in HDInsight, and how to install and configure SQuirreL on your workstation to connect to an HBase cluster in HDInsight.
-    documentationcenter=""
-    author="mumian"
-    manager="jhubbard"
-    editor="cgronlun"
-    ROBOTS="NOINDEX" />
-<tags
-    ms.assetid="1a756e98-75c1-44cd-a178-c5119683b7b7"
-    ms.service="hdinsight"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="big-data"
-    ms.date="02/09/2017"
-    wacn.date=""
-    ms.author="jgao" />
+services: hdinsight
+documentationcenter: ''
+author: mumian
+manager: jhubbard
+editor: cgronlun
+ROBOTS: NOINDEX

+ms.assetid: 1a756e98-75c1-44cd-a178-c5119683b7b7
+ms.service: hdinsight
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: big-data
+ms.date: 02/09/2017
+wacn.date: ''
+ms.author: jgao
+---

 # Use Apache Phoenix and SQuirreL with Windows-based HBase clusters in HDInsight
 Learn how to use [Apache Phoenix](http://phoenix.apache.org/) in HDInsight, and how to install and configure SQuirreL on your workstation to connect to an HBase cluster in HDInsight.
 For more information about Phoenix, see [Phoenix in 15 minutes or less](http://phoenix.apache.org/Phoenix-in-15-minutes-or-less.html).
 For the Phoenix grammar, see [Phoenix Grammar](http://phoenix.apache.org/language/index.html).

-> [AZURE.NOTE]
+> [!NOTE]
-> For the Phoenix version information in HDInsight, see [What's new in the Hadoop cluster versions provided by HDInsight?](/documentation/articles/hdinsight-component-versioning/).
+> For the Phoenix version information in HDInsight, see [What's new in the Hadoop cluster versions provided by HDInsight?](./hdinsight-component-versioning.md).
 >

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > The steps in this document only work for Windows-based HDInsight clusters.
 HDInsight is only available on Windows for versions lower than HDInsight 3.4.
 Linux is the only operating system used on HDInsight version 3.4 or greater.
-For more information, see [HDInsight Deprecation on Windows](/documentation/articles/hdinsight-component-versioning/#hdi-version-32-and-33-nearing-deprecation-date).
-For information on using Phoenix on Linux-based HDInsight, see [Use Apache Phoenix with Linux-based HBase clusters in HDInsight](/documentation/articles/hdinsight-hbase-phoenix-squirrel-linux/).
+For more information, see [HDInsight Deprecation on Windows](./hdinsight-component-versioning.md#hdi-version-32-and-33-nearing-deprecation-date).
+For information on using Phoenix on Linux-based HDInsight, see [Use Apache Phoenix with Linux-based HBase clusters in HDInsight](./hdinsight-hbase-phoenix-squirrel-linux.md).
 >

 ## Use SQLLine